 Core Courses: Mathematics, Sciences, English Language Arts and Social Studies

-For example, to take Foundations and PreCalculus Math 10, it is extremely recommended that you have taken and successfully completed Math 9.
+For example, to take Foundations and PreCalculus Math 10, it is expected that a student has successfully demonstrated completion of a Math 9 course.

 - Individualized Courses

-These courses are designed using a Student Learning Template (SLP) that the parent/student works together with the teacher to build and structure their learning goals, resources and materials.
+These courses are designed using a Student Learning Plan template (SLP).
+The parent/student works together with the teacher to build and structure their learning goals, resources and materials.
 The modernized curriculum provides many opportunities for these courses to be unique, and tailored to a learner's passions and interests.
-Some individualized courses are hosted in Moodle where students can log in to submit assignments and work to their teachers and access additional resources for learning.
+Some individualized courses are hosted in Moodle where students can log in to submit assignments and work samples to their teachers as well as accessing additional resources for learning.
 These courses require parent participation to help facilitate the learning.

 - Online Courses

-These courses are hosted in Moodle, and all the of the learning activities and resources are provided to the students.
+These courses are hosted in Moodle, and all the of the learning activities and resources are provided for the students to complete.
 Curriculum is designed by the HCOS team, with biblical integration, in order to provide a robust learning experience for every student.
 Parent involvement is encouraged, though not required.